Kevin64/asset-and-personnel-control-system/README.md

 ## Requirements

-- Linux or Windows
+- **Host OS:** Linux or Windows
-- Apache or IIS
+- **Web Server:** Apache or IIS
-- PHP 8.0 (with MySQLi extension installed)
+- **PHP version:** 8.0 (with MySQLi extension installed)
-- MySQL 8.0
+- **MySQL version:** 8.0

 ## Installation

-The following instructions will be using Apache as the web server in a Linux host.
+The following instructions will be using Apache as the web server in a Debian-based Linux host.
 After you install and configure the required software, follow the steps below.
-1. Download the latest release package into a folder (e.g. Downloads).
+1. Download the [latest release](https://github.com/Kevin64/asset-and-personnel-control-system/releases/latest) package into a folder (e.g. Downloads).
 2. Open the terminal and type:
 ```bash
 $ cd Downloads